 What to Know

-The coronavirus pandemic is unlike anything our generation has ever seen.
-Not only has the outbreak affected travel and freedom of movement, it’s also affected jobs, lives, and the global economy.
-Throughout these uncertain times and the changing guidelines of the COVID-19 crisis, life must still go on… and companies that provide essential services to the general public and the business sector must step up, be ready and adapt quickly changing situations.
-If you’re facing the daunting challenge of moving during the coronavirus crisis, rest easy, moving companies are still able to help you as an essential business and they are taking a wide range of precautions to ensure your move is easy, safe, and virus-free.
+Companies that provide essential services to the general public and the business sector must step up, be ready, and adapt quickly to changing situations.
+If you’re facing the daunting challenge of moving during the COVID-19 crisis, rest easy.
+Moving companies can help you as an essential business.
+They take a wide range of precautions to ensure your move is easy, safe, and virus-free.

-(The information here explains how the Central Maine Moving & Storage team is taking precautions and addressing this crisis and should not be used as a medical resource.)
+The information here explains how the Central Maine Moving & Storage team takes precautions and addresses this crisis.
+It should not be used as a medical resource.

 Yes, moving during these challenging times can be safe as long as you have a “moving plan” and follow recommended guidelines on social distancing, hand washing, and other best practices.
-The American Moving & Storage Association (AMSA) has made recommendations for both movers and consumers to make moving during coronavirus as safe as possible.
-(Click below for list of recommendation)
+The American Moving & Storage Association (AMSA) made recommendations for both movers and consumers to make moving as safe as possible.

 - Greeting customers with alternatives to handshakes, a friendly wave will do!

 - Providing friendly phone and virtual estimates rather than in-person moving estimates.
 It’s fast, safe, and easy!